 •Someone is calmly and competently in you and your child’s corner

-Credentials matter — but delivery matters more.If You’re Wondering Whether This Is for YouIf you’re feeling overwhelmed, confused, or dismissed by a system that’s supposed to help… that’s usually the moment this work matters most.You don’t need to know all the terminology.
-You just need someone who does — and who knows how to use it responsibly.If you’d like to talk about whether this kind of advocacy support fits your situation, you’re welcome to reach out.
-Use the appointment calendar link here to set up a free consultation.
+If You’re Wondering Whether This Is for YouIf you’re feeling overwhelmed, confused, or dismissed by a system that’s supposed to help your child… that’s usually the moment having an advocate on your side matters most.With Refine Disabilities, you don’t need to know all the terminology or laws.
+You just need someone who does — and who knows how to use them responsibly.

 European village with stone and timber homes and shops on a curving cobblestone street in early spring with a few colorful flowers in broad daylight.
 The camera is focused on the bell and clock tower of what appears to be a greystone Catholic cathedral.